jlu1985/jlu1985.github.io/ai-summit_2025-12/index.md

 ## 📋 Overview

-- [Summit Summary](summary.md) — Comprehensive workspace summary of all sessions with key themes
+- [Jia's Reflection](summit-reflection.md) — Personal takeaways and experience using AI for note-taking
-- [Jia's Reflection](summit-summary.md) — Personal takeaways and experience using AI for note-taking
+- [AI Generated Summary](ai-generated-summary.md) — Comprehensive workspace summary of all sessions with key themes

 ---